ankschoubey/blog/src/content/post/software-blog/167-planning-dom.md

 comments: true
 excerpt: BEM, TDD, and thoughtful design supercharge web development by streamlining UI DOM planning for maximum efficiency.
 tags:
   - technical
   - web-development
   - tdd
 publishDate: 2023-10-28T20:52:08.052481
 last-modified-purpose:
 slug: /tdd/planning-dom/
 title: 5 Step Process to Planning and Building a UI DOM Efficiently with Boxes, BEM and TDD
 image: /images/planning-dom/step-3-css-naming.png
-cover-img-style: "position: relative; height:100%"
+cover-img-style: 'position: relative; height:100%'
 ---

 I recently had to develop a complex table layout.
 I had coded it directly without planning, and later, I found a lot of stuff that needed to be included.